canright/canright-dns/README.md

 - /dns/\<host\>                 -- Report DNS for the hostname with default lookups.
 - /dns/\<host\>?subs=\<subs..\> -- Report DNS with lookups for host and listed subdomains.

-#### server.js extends webserver.js to include the cli module and this console CLI interface:
+#### server.js extends webserver.js with the cli module and these in js/commands.js.

 - \> dns servers
 - \> dns lookup \<ipaddress\>